Government of the 33rd Dáil: Attorney General

-Ministers of State
+Ministers of state

-On 17 December 2022, the government on the nomination of the Taoiseach appointed Hildegarde Naughton, TD, Jack Chambers, TD, and Sen. Pippa Hackett as Ministers of State attending at cabinet without a vote.
-On 21 December, the government appointed a further seventeen Ministers of State on the nomination of the Taoiseach.
+On 17 December 2022, the government on the nomination of the Taoiseach appointed Hildegarde Naughton, TD, Jack Chambers, TD, and Sen. Pippa Hackett as ministers of state attending at cabinet without a vote.
+On 21 December, the government appointed seventeen further ministers of state on the nomination of the Taoiseach.

 Events affecting the government

 A month after the government was formed, in January 2023, news website The Ditch published a story claiming Minister of State for Employment Affairs and Retail Business Damien English failed to declare ownership of an existing home in his planning application for a new property in 2008.
 It also claimed he neglected to declare such ownership in the Dáil register of interests.
 He resigned as Minister of State on 12 January 2023.
 He was succeeded by Neale Richmond.

 Also in January, the Sunday Independent revealed that Minister for Public Expenditure, National Development Plan Delivery and Reform Paschal Donohoe failed to properly declare a donation from a company in 2016.
 The Standards in Public Office Commission (SIPO) made a complaint against Donohoe that the Designer Group engineering firm used two company vans and six employees to erect and later remove election posters for Donohoe in his Dublin Central constituency during the 2016 general election campaign.
 On 14 January, Donohoe began conducting a review of his election expenses statements amid the allegations which he had denied.
 The next day, on 15 January, he apologised for making incorrect declarations of election expenses and donations during his campaign and said he would recuse himself from any decision making around ethics legislation while the SIPO investigated him, but refused to resign as minister.
 The controversy intensified on 20 January when Donohoe identified a new issue over expenses from the 2020 general election.

+In March 2023, the government ended a ban on evictions, with effect from 31 March.
+Sinn Féin tabled a motion calling on the government to extend the ban until the end of January 2024.
+A government amendment to this motion was carried by a vote of 83 to 68.
+In a series of votes, Green Party TD Neasa Hourigan broke with the government whip, leading to her suspension from the parliamentary party.
+The Labour Party tabled a motion of no confidence in the government.

+On 23 November 2023, a riot broke out in Dublin following an attack on three children and a care assistant by a male immigrant of Algerian origin.
+Following the riot, opposition politicians called for the resignations of the Minister for Justice Helen McEntee and the Garda Commissioner Drew Harris.
+On 1 December, a week after the riot, Sinn Féin announced that they would bring a motion of no confidence in McEntee.
+In response, the Taoiseach moved a vote of confidence in McEntee on 5 December.